-If you’re searching for value for money Ernie Ball’s Polypro guitar strap is very hard to beat – and although it's fair to say that black works with most guitars it’s reassuring to know Ernie Ball offers 11 dazzling colour options – including a rainbow design similar to ones we’ve seen adorning guitars played by Bob Dylan, Jimmy Page and Tom DeLonge.
-With 2" wide Polypropylene webbing and adjustable length from 41" to 72" this guitar strap will suit most needs as your first… who knows, it could also go the distance and be the only one you ever need!
+For the budget-conscious Ernie Ball’s Polypro guitar strap is very hard to beat – and although it's fair to say that black works with most guitars it’s reassuring to know Ernie Ball offers 11 dazzling colour options – including the now-iconic rainbow design similar to ones we’ve seen adorning guitars played by Bob Dylan, Jimmy Page and Tom DeLonge.
+This 2” wide Polypropylene webbing strap has plenty of room for adjustment and will suit most players.

 Best guitar straps: Product guide